SAWAMURA SÔNOSUKE I

 9 March 1886: born in the district of Asakusa Umamichi.

-1909: Sônosuke joins the Jiyû Gekijô troupe.
+1909: Sônosuke joined the Jiyû Gekijô troupe.

 February 1922: premiere at the Ichimuraza of "Shibahama no Kawazaifu", a drama adapted from a famous Rakugo story created by San'yûtei Enchô.
-Onoe Kikugorô VI and Sônosuke play the roles of Masagorô and Masagorô's wife Otatsu.
+Onoe Kikugorô VI and Sônosuke played the roles of Masagorô and Masagorô's wife Otatsu.

 Comments: